-

 Leading performers of 17th-century music the Magdalena Consort, Fretwork and His Majestys Sagbutts and Cornetts combine forces under the artistic direction of William Hunt for their third release exploring the English Anthems with instrumental consort for ceremony, reflection and prayer to celebrate the anniversary of the death of Orlando Gibbons, completing a three-part series that began in 2017 with the first complete recording of Gibbons’ consort anthems.
-Learn more about the Orlando Gibbons project here: https://www.orlandogibbonsproject.com/ "In Chains of Gold is a high-quality musical collective project that sheds light on these unknown masterpieces." - Sonograma"Nicolson’s anthem stands as the epitome of all that is best in Bill Hunt’s triumphantly successful project." - Early Music Review
+Learn more about the Orlando Gibbons project here: https://www.orlandogibbonsproject.com/ "Expressive and beautifully crafted." - Early Music Review "In Chains of Gold is a high-quality musical collective project that sheds light on these unknown masterpieces." - Sonograma"Nicolson’s anthem stands as the epitome of all that is best in Bill Hunt’s triumphantly successful project." - Early Music Review

 "...there is a lot more there about the fresh ideas the ensembles here have applied to the music, but general listeners will also find much to enjoy" - AllMusic -